kazcare/hangman/README.md

 <img src="docs/invalid2.png">

 #### **Entry Validation**
-    - informs user if same letter is being guessed more than once
+    - informs user if same letter is being guessed in the previous attempts.

 <img src="docs/re-entry.png">

 #### **Empty Field Validation**
-    - It informs user if the nothing is entered by error
+    - It informs user if nothing is entered by error
-    - It does not cost user any attemts
+    - It does not cost user any attempts

 <img src="docs/empty.png">

 #### **Progress Validation**
     - Every incorrect guess decreases the number of attempts remaining
-    - It is shown with the complementing image
+    - It is shown with the next stage of Hangman image
 <img src="docs/progress.png">

 #### **Replay Validation**